 Next comes: “Give us this day our daily bread.”
-What’s interesting about this phrase is that there are many ways in which it has been translated, because the original Greek word used for “daily” is something like “super-essential bread.”
+What’s interesting about this phrase is that there are many ways in which it has been translated, because the original Greek word used for “daily” is something like “trans-essential bread.”
 Some people call it trans-substantial bread.
 It’s a word that’s almost a neologism, but no matter how you translate it, you can understand it as the bread which comes down from Heaven.
 You have to understand it as the manna in the Old Testament, which God sends down from Heaven to feeds us.
 Bread is very important as well, because bread is exactly this connection between Heaven and Earth.
 You take seed, you mix it with water and then you have bread.
 Just like the entire cosmos is the Word of God which comes down on the primordial ocean of creation and pulls reality out of it, bread becomes an image of this actual meeting.
 Therefore, this call for bread is a call, again, for the rule, for the kingdom, but in a manner that shows us that we are dependent on it; that we live through it; that we need it to exist.
 Without this bread which comes from Heaven, we cannot exist, we will die.
-And thus, it becomes our daily bread, our super-essential bread.
+And thus, it becomes our daily bread, our trans-essential bread.
 It is something which brings us higher.

 Notice how this all fits into the pattern of the entire world.
 Coming down from Heaven, once again, you have the name, you have the will, you have the kingdom, and you also have this bread, which is the seed that comes down and connects with the water of the world.
 After you mix it together and cook it, you’ve got that which sustains us.
 The meeting of Heaven and Earth, that’s what bread is.

 And then comes “Forgive us our trespasses as we forgive those who trespass against us.”
 Another translation: “Forgive us our debtors, as we forgive those who are indebted to us.”
 Both express the same idea.
 The word “trespass” is a good term, because it ties in with the mountain.
 I have elsewhere explained how the mountain can often be represented as a path.
-Imagine this path which leads you up to the summit, the point where Heaven and Earth meet.
-But in your life you also have trespasses.
+Imagine this path which leads you up to the point where Heaven and Earth meet.
+But you also have the trespasses.
 You have the things you do, the aspects of yourself which step off the path; which go down the path or which don’t hit the mark, don’t hit the center, don’t totally manifest the will of God in the world.
 On the path are the seeds, the will, the kingdom – and aside from that path are ways in which we fail to host the seed, in which we don’t allow God’s will and kingdom to grow through us.

 So, you have Heaven, you have Earth, you have the mountain in the middle of the kingdom.
 Now, imagine the bottom of the mountain.
 We’re stepping off into the wilderness.
 We are stepping on thorns.
 There’s all this imagery in Scripture about the trespass where we miss out, right?
 Hence why we ask God to forgive us our trespasses so that we can go back up; so that we can participate in the kingdom, so that we can eat the bread, so that we can do His will.